 Why?
 You're almost guaranteed smaller crowds, affordable prices for flights and hotels, and pleasant temperatures.

 I visited Athens in mid-October.
 Contrary to London, where I live, the weather was perfect.

-Greece is viewed as a destination for summer revelers, but I wouldn't hesitate to go there any time of the year – even in the dead of winter!
+Greece is seen as a destination for summer revelers, but I wouldn't hesitate to go there any time of the year – even in the dead of winter!

-There’s said to be even better beaches a bit further out from the center of town.
+There are even better beaches a bit further away from town.
 I recommend hiring a car to explore Athen's understated coastline in greater depth.

-Psiri is known as the nightlife district of Athens, with plenty of bars and restaurants to choose from.
+Psiri is the nightlife district of Athens, with plenty of bars and restaurants to choose from.

 The Food Completely Blew My Mind

 While stunning, the islands are notorious for the level at which they have been anglified.